columbia/pyramid-release/README.md

     // Valid labels found in the data.
     "labels": [-1, 1],

-    // Standard deviation of laplacian distribution that will be sampled.
+    // Scale value of the laplacian distribution that will be sampled.
     "noiseLaplaceB": 195,

-    // Configure hash table by setting `cms` to false "countTableConfig": {"type": "unbiased_cms",
+    // Configure to use a standard CMS by setting type of "cms" "countTableConfig": {"type": "unbiased_cms",
                          "delta": 0.007,
                          "epsilon": 0.0000272},